binaryphile/binaryphile.com/posts/spree-1-3-to-spree-2-1-an-upgrade-odyssey.md

 growing and that there will be more users who've created a store on the newer version than the old version with which I started.
-By keeping my store in line with what the new users have, I'm keeping my store more supportable by being in the mainstream of users.
+By keeping my store in line with what the new users have, I'm keeping my store more supportable by being in the mainstream.
 I'm less likely to experience oddball errors due to crufty configurations long abandoned by the Rails team.
 I'm willing to go through the effort to keep myself positioned for future support and to avoid the compounding of cruft upon cruft that comes from a normal upgrade.

 The regular upgrade process typically involves updating your Gemfile to the latest versions in the appropriate places, then bundling and finally